Graduate School of Biomedical Sciences Policies and Procedures

 Full-time graduate students may be awarded stipends as teaching assistants (TAs) or graduate research assistants (GRAs) when funds are available.
 Student stipends funded from federal sources are governed by federal regulations.
 Full-time students who are GRAs or TAs are discouraged from taking employment, as stipends serve as scholarships to meet financial need.

 Full-time master’s students may elect to seek employment opportunities with the approval of the faculty advisor.
-If employment is within UT Health San Antonio, then the appointment should not exceed 0.5 FTE.
+If employment is within UT Health San Antonio, the MS student should be employed as a Teaching Assistant (job code 0463), and their appointment should not exceed 0.5 FTE.
 Students employed through the university work-study program should not perform duties directly related to their research projects.

 Conflict of management plans should be developed in situations where a full-time employee is enrolled in the same program as their supervisor and/or the supervisor has responsibilities in which the full-time employee is enrolled.